Sandra Day O'Connor: Cases involving race

 In the 1990 and 1995 Missouri v.
-Jenkins rulings, O'Connor voted with the majority that district courts had no authority to require the state of Missouri to increase school funding in order to counteract racial inequality.
-In the 1991 Freeman v.
-Pitts case, O'Connor joined a concurring opinion in a plurality, agreeing that a school district that had formerly been under judicial review for racial segregation could be freed of this review, even though not all desegregation targets had been met.
-Law professor Herman Schwartz criticized these rulings, writing that in both cases "both the fact and effects of segregation were still present."
+Jenkins rulings, O'Connor voted with the majority that Federal district courts had no authority to require the state of Missouri to increase school funding to counteract racial inequality.
+In the 1991 case Freeman v.
+Pitts, O'Connor joined a concurring opinion in a plurality, agreeing that a school district that had formerly been under judicial review for racial segregation could be freed of this review, even though not all desegregation targets had been met.
+Law professor Herman Schwartz criticized these rulings, writing that in both cases "both the fact and effects of segregation were still present".